aaqaishtyaq/aaqaishtyaq.github.io/_posts/2018-05-08-the-ultimate-setup-for-remote-development.md

 I'm a programmer.
 Like most programmers, I use an Apple laptop.
 They're just the best on the market and the best purchase you can make as a developer.
 No fanboyism here, just stating facts.
 They're fast, well built, and durable.
-I've had my MacBook Air for close to three years now and never had a single issue with it.

 I rely on this laptop for all my personal / client work.
 I run vagrant boxes, docker containers in it and all the usual stuff.
-I've also traveled with it quite a lot (I even have the UK / EU adapters).

 As a result, I've developed this irrational fear that it would get stolen or fall off my bedroom window (things like that happen, trust me).
 Interestingly